devgioele/universal-bookmark-manager/README.md

 ## Configuration

 Copy the bookmark script and configure the variables in the config section.
-You may use different menu than [tofi](https://github.com/philj56/tofi), like [dmenu](https://tools.suckless.org/dmenu/).
+You may use a different menu than [tofi](https://github.com/philj56/tofi), like [dmenu](https://tools.suckless.org/dmenu/).

 Bind the bookmark script to some key combination.
 With [i3](https://i3wm.org/) or [sway](https://swaywm.org/)